BlackPythonDevs/blackpythondevs.com/_posts/2024-07-03-black-python-devs-running-for-2024-PSF-Board.md

 ---
-title: "Black Python Developers Running for the 2024 Python Software Foundation Board"
+author: Anotida Expected Msiiwa
 date: 2024-07-03
-author: Anotida Expected Msiiwa
+description: Meet four exceptional Black Python developers running for the Python Software Foundation Board, dedicated to promoting diversity and inclusion in the Python community.
 lang: en
 layout: post
+title: Black Python Developers Running for the 2024 Python Software Foundation Board
 ---

 We are thrilled to announce that four exceptional Black Python developers are running for the [Python Software Foundation (PSF)](https://www.python.org/psf-landing/) Board of Directors this year.
 The candidates are Monica Oyugi, Abigail Dogbe, Darrell Jenkins, and Jeremy Tanner.
 Their dedication and contributions to the Python community are truly inspiring.